CODAIT/max-tfjs-models/image-segmenter/README.md

 ## Install

 > **Note**: _When installing for a Node.js environment, the `node-gyp` module will need to get built as part of the installation of the `tfjs-node` dependency.
-For `node-gyp` to successfully build, Python 2.7 is required._
+Currently, for `node-gyp` to successfully build, Python 2.7 is required._

 ### Browser